rudynicolop/FFPL-fork/STRUCTURE.md

 ### Section 1.2: The Untyped Lambda-Calculus

 The examples for what you can do with the untyped lambda-calculus can be found in `stlc/untyped.v`.
+This is using the definitions and theory for closed terms in `stlc/closed.v`.
+(We don't rigorously develop that theory in the lecture notes.)

 ### Section 1.3: Typing